5 times beauty brands were accused of greenwashing and the lessons we can learn

 Tim Slater

-Tim Slater is the Marketing & Communications Manager at Provenance.
+Tim Slater is the Marketing Lead at Provenance.
 He works closely with our Impact team to translate their expertise into actionable content that helps brands minimise their impact on people and planet and avoid greenwashing.

 The Provenance Team